silvae86/silvae86.github.io/_pages/teaching/exercises/sql/sqlite/index.md

 ---
 layout: page
-title: Creating a database in SQLite
+title: How to install and use SQLite
 permalink: /teaching/exercises/sql/sqlite/
-crumbtitle: Creating a database in SQLite
+crumbtitle: How to install and use SQLite
 ---

 ## About